-These are the instructions to root Xolo Q700 smartphone using motochopper tool on Windows Computer.
+These are the instructions to root Xolo Q700 (running on android 4.2) smartphone using motochopper tool on Windows Computer.

 Requirements: Your Xolo Q700 Smartphone should have at least 40 percent or above battery to perform the rooting process.